 Part 3 – Run the other examples and discover the more advanced features available …

-- ExamplesConsole – A number of console based examples written in C#, from the basic (BasicSend), through too advanced (AdvancedSend, Distributed File System, Remote Procedure Calls etc).
+- ExamplesConsole – A large number of console based examples written in C#, that attempt to demonstrate the majority of library features.

 - ExamplesConsole.VB – A number of console based examples written in VB.Net.
 At the present time only the BasicSend example is available.